nicopowa/tidalext/README.md

 ### Firefox

-QobuzExt is not published on AMO (addons.mozilla.org).
+TidalExt is not published on AMO (addons.mozilla.org).
 Unsigned extensions can not be permanently installed on standard Firefox release.

 #### Build extension